abaga129/sveltekit-adapter-iis/README.md

 This package contains an adapter for Sveltekit that will make your project output deployable to IIS.

-## Prerequisites

-- IIS 7.0 or greater with `IISRewrite` module installed
-- [iisnode]("https://github.com/Azure/iisnode") installed to server that runs IIS

 ## Usage
 1. Install to your sveltekit project
 ### from github